mcarvin8/xml-disassembler/README.md

 - **Disassemble XML Files** – Break down XML files into structured directories.
 - **Reassemble XML Files** – Recreate the original XML structure from disassembled parts.
   > **NOTE**: The `xml-disassembler` aims to reassemble the original XML 100% element-wise, however, the element sorting will vary.
 The reassembler will sort elements based on how they are sorted in the disassembled directories.
 - **Unique Identifiers** – Use specific XML elements as file names or fallback to SHA-256 hashes.
 - **Ignore Files** – Specify XML files to exclude from disassembly.
 - **Logging** – Enable detailed debugging logs.
 - **Integrations** – Works with tools like Salesforce CLI
-- **Extensions** - Extensions allow for JSON, YAML, and JSON5 transformations.
+- **Multiple Formats** - The disassembled file format can be XML, JSON, JSON5, or YAML based on preference.
+The reassembler will reassemble the original XML structure from these formats.

 <!-- TABLE OF CONTENTS -->
 <details>